 Social media of today are flourishing with fake news, political propaganda, fabricated / manipulated / sponsored content, deep fakes and other types of disinformation that are still emerging following technological progress.
 The youth of today live in the world of diverse social media, densely saturated with disinformation.
 Particularly when consuming information on social media, they require Media Literacy skills to be able to tell what they can trust.

-This project aims at pedagogically equipping youth workers with methods and tools for increasing ML skills of youth to ultimately reduce disinformation on social media.
-These ML skills will include identifying disinformation, its different types and intentions behind it, reacting to social media disinformation responsibly, and reporting it with regards to these being one’s democratic participation and civic duty.
+The project aims at pedagogically equipping youth educators with methods and tools for increasing Media Literacy skills of youth to ultimately reduce disinformation on social media.

 This transnational Training Activity, which took place in Frankfurt in October 2022, plays a crucial role in the development process, pursuing 3 goals: